GDPR

 Veritas-Vault is engineered against six data-protection and information-security frameworks simultaneously.
 The memory-only architecture is what makes that simultaneity possible — there is one substrate to certify, not six adaptations.

 Each framework below describes a body of obligation.
-Veritas-Vault meets the data-minimisation core of every one structurally — through memory-only processing, not paperwork.
-Formal certification is in progress; the architecture is audit-ready today.
+Veritas-Vault meets the data-minimisation core of every one structurally — through memory-only processing, rather than through policy documents.
+Veritas-Vault is not certified against these frameworks.
+The platform is engineered to their requirements, and the architecture is open to review by any client who wishes to test it.

 The European data-protection regulation.
 Lawful basis, purpose limitation, data minimisation, and the rights of the data subject — treated as a non-negotiable floor.